Monitoring read replication - Amazon Relational Database Service

 Note

-Previous versions of MariaDB and MySQL used SHOW SLAVE STATUS instead of SHOW REPLICA STATUS.
-If you are using a MariaDB version before 10.5 or a MySQL version before 8.0.23, then use SHOW SLAVE STATUS.
+Previous versions of MariaDB used SHOW SLAVE STATUS instead of SHOW REPLICA STATUS.
+If you are using a MariaDB version lower than 10.5, then use SHOW SLAVE STATUS.

 When the ReplicaLag metric reaches 0, the replica has caught up to the primary DB instance.
 If the ReplicaLag metric returns -1, then replication is currently not active.
 ReplicaLag = -1 is equivalent to Seconds_Behind_Master = NULL.